 The Board approved a board equity ownership policy which provides that each member of the Board is required to achieve and maintain, at all times during the period that he or she is a director of FirstService, minimum ownership of shares of FirstService having a value of at least US\$100,000 (which amount is subject to adjustment for share and other capital reorganizations).
 Newly elected or appointed directors of FirstService are permitted two years within which to attain the foregoing minimum ownership amount.
 All existing directors of FirstService currently comply with this policy.
-In addition, all current directors of FirstService, other than the most recently elected directors, Frederick F. Reichheld and Erin J. Wallace, own securities of FirstService having a value of at least three times the amount of the cash retainer paid to non-employee directors.
+In addition, on December 31, 2019, all current directors of FirstService, other than Joan Eloise Sproul who is the newest director, owned securities of FirstService having a value of at least three times the amount of the cash retainer paid to non-employee directors.
 See the biographies, and the footnotes thereto, of each director nominee set out under "Business of the Meeting - Election of Directors".